rjbassig/dsc-recipe-rating-analysis/README.md

 ### Data Cleaning

-To prepare the dataset for analysis, I cleaned and transformed several columns.
-I first calculated the average rating for each recipe using the user interaction data and merged those values into the recipes dataset.
-I then parsed the `nutrition` column, which was originally stored as a string representation of a list, into separate numerical columns for calories, total fat, sugar, sodium, protein, saturated fat, and carbohydrates.
+For this part, I had to clean and transform several columns from my data set.
+I first calculated the average rating for each recipe from the user interaction data.
+With this I merged that into the main dataset for recipes.
+After that I broke down the `nutrition` column which was used as a string into numerical columns for the following: calories, total fat, sugar, sodium, protein, saturated fat, and carbohydrates.

-I also examined preparation time and other numerical variables for extreme values before performing exploratory analysis.
+I also examined preparation time along with other numerical variables for extreme values before doing the EDA.
 For preparation time visualizations, I focused on recipes that took more than 0 minutes and no more than 250 minutes so that extreme outliers would not dominate the plots.

 ### Cleaned DataFrame

-Below are the first five rows of the cleaned dataset after calculating and adding the average rating for each recipe.
+Here are the first five rows of the cleaned dataset:

 | name | minutes | n_steps | n_ingredients | average_rating |
 |:---|---:|---:|---:|---:|